georgevanderson/frontend-test/README.md

 cd frontend-test
 yarn install
 yarn dev
+# app is served at http://localhost:3000
 ```

 ## Instructions

 > All code should be written in /app/js/script.js

-1. when a user clicks on the button, ping api `http://localhost:3000/api/randomuser`
+1. when a user clicks on the button, ping api `/api/randomuser`

 2. use the response data to create a row item that displays the user's avatar and info